ScalefreeCOM/dbt-dbml-erd/README.md

 ## Installation

-1. Clone this repository and navigate to the `src` folder.
-Run:
+1. Clone this repository to a folder and run:

 ```
-pip install
+pip install src/
 ```

 or install directly from git using the following command: